sarvalabs/js-moi-sdk/docs/source/getting-started.rst

 **Transaction**

-A Transaction is an individual operation encapsulated within an interaction on the MOI network.
+A Transaction is an individual operation encapsulated within an interaction.
 It is responsible for executing specific actions, such as asset creation, transfer, minting, burning, logic deployment, invocation, or enlist.
-Each transaction includes key details like the type of action being performed, the associated payload.
+Each transaction includes key details like the type of action being performed and the associated payload.
 Transactions are processed as part of an interaction, and their execution directly impacts the state of participants and contributes to changes in the overall network state.